ccurry20/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  Relational databases are databases that store their data in tables.
+  Structured Query Language is the standard language used to manage databases and the data within them.
+It is the de facto way to interact with a database

 - [ ] Why do tables need a `primary key`?
+A primary key is a way to identify each entry in the database uniquely.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. - foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] What do we need in order to have a _many to many_ relationship between two tables. - To model this relationship, we need to introduce an intermediary table that holds foreign keys that reference the primary key on the related tables.

 ## Minimum Viable Product